-The next section, public records, is the part you want to be absolutely blank.
-The public records section "is never a good story," Sweet says.
+The next section is public records, which "is never a good story," Sweet says.
 "If you have a public record on there, you've had a problem."

 "Any time anyone gets into the report, it'll post an inquiry," Ulzheimer says.
 "If you call the credit bureau and ask for a copy, it will be on there.
 It's a very detailed entry record.
 It's great for the consumer."

-Inquiries are divided into two sections.
-"Hard" inquiries are ones you initiate by filling out a credit application or taking your child to the orthodontist.
-"Soft" inquiries are from companies that want to send out promotional information to a pre-qualified group or current creditors who are monitoring your account.
-The soft inquiries are only shown on reports given to consumers, according to Sweet.
+There are two types of inquiries, hard ones and soft ones.
+Hard inquiries are initiated by you when you fill out a credit application.
+Soft inquiries come from companies that want to prescreen you for credit offers, potential employers or current creditors monitoring your account.
+The soft inquiries only show on reports given to consumers, says Sweet.

 There's a change you may find a mistake in your credit report.
 One in five consumers had an error on their credit report from the three major credit bureaus, according to a 2013 government study.
 One in 20 had an error so bad that it cost them more money on loans or insurance.

 If you find a mistake -- such as an account that isn't yours or an erroneous amount -- you'll need to dispute it with the credit bureau.
 The reports list a Web address for the credit bureaus' online dispute form.